Letter of John Hodson, 1662

 This letter also appears in the series “John Bowne (1627-1695): Correspondence Received”

 Quaker John Hodson sends John Bowne an undated message of encouragement and shared religious conviction during Bowne's three-month period of imprisonment in Manhattan for religious non-conformity during the autumn of 1662: "...the eyes of many are on thee, some for evil and some for good; therefore be staid in thy mind and freely given up in all things."
-Hodson’s language underscores the importance that Quakers, and possibly other religious minorities, placed upon Bowne’s case and the precendant that they hoped it might set.
+Hodson’s words underscore the importance that Quakers, and possibly other religious minorities, placed upon Bowne’s case and the precedent that they hoped it might set.
+They also hint that opponents of religious pluralism were watching with equal interest.

 Notes:

 John Hodson settled in Maryland in the 1660s and became a leading member of the Dorchester Quaker Community.
-He visited John Bowne in prison in New Amsterdam in November 1662.
+He and his young son traveled to visit John Bowne in prison in New Amsterdam in November 1662.